Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 "In order for something to become clean, something else must become dirty." — Imbesi's Law of the Conservation of Filth.

-"If you cannot measure, then your knowledge is meagre and unsatisfactory." — Lord Kelvin's dictum.
+"If you cannot measure, then your knowledge is meager and unsatisfactory." — Lord Kelvin's dictum.

 "What you cannot measure doesn't exist." — My own rule of thumb.